VenturaNotes/Knowledge/Computer Science/Data Structures/Donald R. Sheehy/(Home Page) A First Course on Data Structures in Python.md

 		- Write only code you need
 			- If there is code that doesn't support some desired behavior with tests, don't write it
 - TDD mantra is [[Red-Green-Refactor]]. “refers to three phases of the testing process.” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=44&annotation=KWLSJS7I))
 	- “Red: The tests fail.
 They better!
-You haven’t written the code yet!” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=44&annotation=QIGD7PFN))
+You haven't written the code yet!” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=44&annotation=QIGD7PFN))
 	- “Green: You get the tests to pass by changing the code.” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=44&annotation=ILP3QTXU))
 	- “[[Refactor]]: You clean up the code, removing duplication.” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=44&annotation=9CSZVKHJ))
 - “Red and Green refer to many testing frameworks that show failed tests in red and passing tests in green.” ([pdf](zotero://open-pdf/library/items/HQW8R6QS?page=44&annotation=PHGXGPXS))